mikeszumski/Project_One_Repo/README.md

 * Reported Illnesses

 ### Analysis Results
-Our examination of the impacts of extreme weather and climate events on public health and local economy using data analysis revealed an increasing trend in disaster event frequency.
-Exploration of disaster data by year and location led to the following observations:
+__Key Observations__
-* Texas has been a clear outlier in number of disasters
+* Texas to be a clear outlier for number of disaster declarations
-* The 2017 hurricane recovery in Puerto Rico and COVID-19 responses for TX and NY were three of the costliest disaster assistance efforts to date
+* 2017 disaster declaration in Puerto Rico (Hurricanes Irma and Maria) and 2020 disaster declarations in TX and NY (COVID-19) three of the highest publicly funded disasters in US history

-Exploration of public health data, specifically mortality and hospitalizations during disaster periods, led to the following observations:
 * Proliferation of privacy protection rules resulted in low resolution public health data being made available for public use (i.e., data not reported by location), dampening its utility for this analysis.

-Our overall analysis of the relationships between disaster declarations, economics, death, hospitalization and illness was largely inconclusive given the limited access to more meaningful public health data.

-An analysis comparing the disaster declarations corresponding to the highest values of assistance project amounts, death, hospitalization and illness revealed:
+__Key Analysis Findings__
 * 2017 Hurricane Irma/Maria disaster declaration in Puerto Rico corresponded with the highest disaster assistance funding in our dataset
 * 2019 winter storm disaster declaration in Oregon corresponded with the highest US death counts in our dataset
 * 2020 COVID-19 disaster declaration in Texas corresponded with the highest hospitalization count in our dataset